microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Editor.md

 Mutation request is sent to Visual Studio IDE, where it succeeds only if the object being mutated hasn't changed since the version the request was made one.
-If the document has changed, the change may be rejected, requiring the extension to retry on newer version.
+If the document has changed, the change may be rejected, requiring the extension to retry on a newer version.

 Mutations are applied atomically.
 The best practice is to do all changes that should occur within a narrow time frame within a single MutateAsync() call to reduce the likelihood of unexpected behavior arising from user edits,